jlumijarvi/mysql-replication-docker/README.md

 ### Slave configuration

 Login to the slave server.
-Make sure [Docker](https://docs.docker.com/install/) is installed.
+Make sure [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
 Clone this repo.

 Docker containers bypass firewalls by default so in case using ufw or similar create custom deamon configuration.